-A misdiagnosis is when your doctor provides an incorrect diagnosis, fails to diagnose a medical condition, or improperly delays diagnosis of your medical condition.
+What is a medical misdiagnosis?
+A misdiagnosis is when your doctor provides an incorrect diagnosis, fails to diagnose a medical condition, or improperly delays the diagnosis of your medical condition.

 To maintain a legal claim for being misdiagnosed, you must show that your doctor failed to provide you with the proper standard of medical care and that this failure caused you to suffer injury.

 What to Do If You Think You Have Been Misdiagnosed

 If you have suffered because of a misdiagnosis, it’s important to take action quickly.

 Gathering evidence is an important step if you believe your doctor misdiagnosed your medical condition.
 Get a second opinion from a reputable doctor as soon as you suspect a problem.